Eshaabhasin/Bassa/CONTRIBUTING.md

 * Gracefully accepting constructive criticism
 * Focusing on what is best for the community
 * Showing empathy towards other community members
+* Be polite and gentle while asking doubts on github

 Examples of unacceptable behavior by participants include: